Posted on 29th June 2016 by Fiona

 Here are some things to consider:

-- Sustained poor postures can cause and re-aggravate neck pain.
+- Sustained postures can cause and re-aggravate neck pain.
 Learn how to maintain a good posture during common activities such as reading, watching TV, sleeping and working.
 This will reduce neck strain.
 More importantly, don’t stay in any one position for too long – shuffle and move about.
-It’s sustaining one position for lengthy periods of time rather than the actual position, that can cause neck issues.
+It’s sustaining one position for lengthy periods of time rather than the actual position, that can cause more neck issues.

 - Overuse can over-stress the neck structures.
 Performing the same activity repetitively is unwise.
 Try to break up and vary your activity from time to time.
 Examples when overuse can be a problem include painting, writing, gardening, practising your sport (e.g. tennis, golf), lifting & work activities.

 - Poor muscle control in your neck may lead to fatigue and overuse of other muscles in the area.
 Strengthening your neck muscles can help you control your neck problem.
 We will always provide you with an exercise programme designed specifically for you to help strengthen the right muscles if needed and there’s some great, simple exercises below.

-- Treatment can often help if you’ve got neck pain.
+- Hands on and self treatment can really help if you’ve got neck pain.
 Arrange to see someone when problems arise or if your neck begins to deteriorate.
 Don’t leave it until problems become severe.
 Some people find a regular massage can be helpful and have it scheduled in to keep on top of the problem, rather than wait until it builds up to a painful level.

 - Regular breaks are important.
 Try to divide your activities into small chunks and have breaks in between.
 Performing gentle stretches and range of movement exercises (as advised by your physio) can be very useful during these breaks.
 Also, get up and walk around regularly.